Gaurav-Pande/working_documents/Configuring Model-Driven Telemetry (MDT) with YDK and XR Native YANG model.md

 	protocol = 'ssh')
 ```

-With that, we are now connected to the router:
+With that, we are now connected to the router (check on the router):

 {% capture "output" %}
 CLI Output: